Low-T Quiz

 Why Do Men Sometimes Need Estrogen Blockers While on Testosterone?

-Often, men are prescribed Estrogen Blockers in combination with Restorative Testosterone Therapy.
+Often, men have prescribed Estrogen Blockers in combination with Restorative Testosterone Therapy.
 The most well-known brand of Estrogen Blocker is known as Arimadex.
-The reason why these medications are at times necessary is because the body will sometimes respond to increasing Testosterone Levels by converting excess Testosterone into Estrogen.
-This is especially true for men that are overweight or obese, because fat cells naturally have the ability to convert DHEA and Testosterone into Estrogen.
+These medications are sometimes necessary because the body will sometimes respond to increasing Testosterone Levels by converting excess Testosterone into Estrogen.

 How Come Women Need Estrogen Supplementation While on Testosterone?

-In order to maintain proper hormone balance, women that undergo Testosterone Therapy for Menopause or other purposes also need to take a small dose of Estrogen.
+To maintain proper hormone balance, women that undergo Testosterone Therapy for Menopause or other purposes also need to take a small dose of Estrogen.
 Any woman that takes Testosterone has to take Estrogen in addition to Testosterone.

 What is Andropause?

 Andropause is also known as Age-Related Testosterone Deficiency.
 As men grow older, Testosterone Levels naturally start to fade.
-This happens not because of an insufficiency of the testes, but because the hypothalamus and pituitary start to send fewer and fewer signals for Testosterone.
-This can lead to symptoms of Low-T which diminish health and life quality in a variety of ways.
-Men can use Bio-Identical Testosterone Therapy in order to restore youthful and healthy Testosterone Levels.
+This happens not because of an insufficiency of the testes but because the hypothalamus and pituitary start to send fewer and fewer signals for Testosterone.

 At What Rate do Testosterone Levels Decline in Men?